sk8diana/WildFire-API/README.md

 * Uploads files from a specified directory to the WildFire API.
 * Retrieves the WildFire verdict for each uploaded file, with multiple attempts (3) to ensure accuracy.
-* Saves the file information and verdict to a CSV file.
+* Saves the file information and verdict to a CSV file

 ## Features

 * File upload to WildFire API.